 What is a Higher Education Revenue Budget Template?

 Revenue Budget templates are considered an essential part of the annual budget and are used by finance officers and budget managers to capture estimated sources of revenues for the upcoming year.
-Some of the key functionality in this type of input form is that it automatically displays the institution’s revenue accounts with totals.
-The left columns show last year’s actual results as well as the target change that executives are expecting to see.
+Key functionality in this type of input form automatically displays the institution’s revenue accounts with totals.
+The left columns show last year’s actual results, as well as, the target change that executives are expecting to see.
 If desired, last year’s budget can also be displayed and used as a baseline.
-Where needed, managers enters a percent or amount (or both) to increase or decrease the baseline budget.
+Where needed, managers enter a percent or amount (or both) to increase or decrease the baseline budget.
 Explanations are entered in the comment column on the right side and can later also be displayed in the final budget review reports.
-You find an example of this type of input form below.
+You will find an example of this type of input form below.

 Purpose of Revenue Budget Templates

 Universities and colleges use Revenue Budget Templates to give users a secure and convenient web form to capture their budget.
-When used as part of good business practices in a Budgeting and Planning department, a higher education institution can improve its annual budget process and speed as well as reduce the chances that sources of funds do not covered planned expenses for the coming fiscal year.
+When used as part of good business practices in a Budgeting and Planning department, a higher education institution can improve its annual budget process and speed, as well as, reduce the chances that sources of funds are unable to cover planned expenses for the coming fiscal year.